akaariai/pgsql_shadow_tables/README.rst

 Experimental shadow-table management for PostgreSQL.
 ----------------------------------------------------

-First warnings: this project is very experimental at the moment.
-I haven't used this in production.
+First warnings: this project is experimental at the moment.
 I have not tested this enough.
 So, use at your own risk.
-Might work on 8.4+.
+Should work on 8.4+.

 Usage::